-Additionally with effect from 1st April 2023 operators shall also record the following: a. the name of any individual that responded to the booking request; b.
-The name of any individual that dispatched the vehicle
+Additionally with effect from 1st April 2023 operators shall also record the following:

-48.2 The records shall be kept for a period of 6 months.
+- a. the name of any individual that responded to the booking request; - b.
+The name of any individual that dispatched the vehicle - 49.2 The records shall be kept for a period of 6 months.
 These records must be accessible at all reasonable times for inspection by any authorised officer or Police Constable.
 Any computer program used must be able to reproduce a printed record.

-49. Sub-Contracting
+50. Sub-Contracting

-- 49.1 The Operator must keep legible manual or computerised record of every booking that is sub-contracted to another licensed Operator or Hackney Carriage within or outside of the District.
+- 50.1 The Operator must keep legible manual or computerised record of every booking that is sub-contracted to another licensed Operator or Hackney Carriage within or outside of the District.
 The record shall be completed before the booking is sub-contracted and shall show the following particulars for each booking:- - (a) The date and time the booking was received - (b) The address at which the hiring is to start - (c) The date and time the hiring is to be started - (d) The name of the person making the hiring - (e) The address at which the hiring is to end

-(f) The name and licence number of the Operator accepting the booking (if applicable)

-(g) The name and licence number of the Hackney Carriage driver and vehicle (if applicable)
+- (f) The name and licence number of the Operator accepting the booking (if applicable) - (g) The name and licence number of the Hackney Carriage driver and vehicle (if applicable) - 50.2 Additionally with effect from 1st April 2023 operators shall also record the following: - (h) The name of any individual that responded to the booking request; - (i) The name of any individual that dispatched the vehicle.

+51. Controllers

-Additionally with effect from 1st January 2023 operators shall also record the following: a. the name of any individual that responded to the booking request; b.
-The name of any individual that dispatched the vehicle totally responsible for the conduct, appearance and actions of controllers operating under their licence.
+51.1 The Operator must keep a legible manual or computerised record detailing the name, address and contact telephone number of every controller (staff that will take bookings or dispatch vehicles) working for the Operator and keep a log of who is controlling every shift and the time periods they are working.
+The Operator shall be totally responsible for the conduct, appearance and actions of controllers operating under their licence.
 This record must be accessible at all times for inspection by any authorised Officer or Police Constable.

-50. Controllers

-50.1 The Operator must keep a legible manual or computerised record detailing the name, address and contact telephone number of every controller (staff that will take bookings or dispatch vehicles) working for the Operator and keep a log of who is controlling every shift and the time periods they are working.
-The Operator shall be

-51. Lost Property
+52. Lost Property

-51.1 If a driver has found any property accidentally left in their vehicle they must notify their operator who must make every attempt to contact the owner.
+52.1 If a driver has found any property accidentally left in their vehicle they must notify their operator who must make every attempt to contact the owner.
 If the passenger contacts the operator, arrangements must be made for the passenger to collect the goods, alternatively hand in to a Police station as soon as possible.

-52. Vehicle Records
+53. Vehicle Records